 - chilled club soda or water (as required)

 - Roast cumin seeds, whole black peppercorns, and whole coriander seeds in a skillet over medium heat until very slightly browned (2-3 minutes).
-Keep stirring them while roasting.
+Stir continuously while roasting.

 - Once roasted, add them to the small jar of a mixer grinder (or a coffee grinder) along with chaat masala, black salt, and regular salt and grind to make a fine powder.
 Shikanji masala is ready.